Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - If you go for take a long shower (> 10 minutes), verify that the bathroom motion sensor sees you!
 Look for the blue light.
 - For showers longer than 20 minutes, don't forget to wave at the motion sensor once in a while.
-- Be sure to activate the Manual Override switch in the HASS screen for powerwwash vendors or other vendors using water.
+- Be sure to activate the Manual Override switch in the HASS screen for the powerwash vendor or other vendors using water.

 ## Home Assistant Screens